exrev201-arch/freshed-grocery-app/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](file:///C:/Users/PC/Documents/freshed/LICENSE) file for details.

-## 🙏 Acknowledgments

-- ClickPesa for payment integration
-- All the open-source libraries and tools used in this project
-- The Tanzanian developer community

-## 📞 Support
+## 🆘 Support

-For support, please open an issue on GitHub or contact the maintainers.
+For support, please open an issue on GitHub or contact the development team.

+---

+**Happy Coding!** 🚀